eerkela/bertrand/docs/source/content/motivation.rst

 *   8 bytes describing the value of the float itself.

-This effectively triples the size of every :class:`float <python:float>` that Python creates, and makes storing them in arrays particularly inefficient.
-In contrast, C can store the same float in only 8 bytes of memory thanks to manual `memory management <https://en.wikipedia.org/wiki/Memory_management>`_ and static typing, which completely eliminates the overhead added by Python.
+This effectively triples the size of every :class:`float <python:float>` that Python creates and makes storing them in arrays particularly inefficient.
+By contrast, C can store the same float in only 8 bytes of memory thanks to manual `memory management <https://en.wikipedia.org/wiki/Memory_management>`_ and static typing, which completely eliminates the overhead added by Python.
 As a